nicoleiocana/tpo-wiki/Git-flow-and-merge-requests.md

 It is recommended that you clone from tor git even if you want to create a repository under your user space in dip.

+To clone a tor git repository in dip:

+1.

 ## How to merge from a third party branch/repository.